Northstowe phase 3A

 Please contact the planning department with any questions via email on: email@example.com.

 Comments on the Northstowe phase 3B proposals (1,000 homes) can be made by visiting the above website and entering the reference number 20/02142/OUT.
-The phase 3B consultation is due to close on 23 June 2020 but this will be kept under review in light of current restrictions on movement and can be extended if necessary.
+The phase 3B consultation is also due to close on 14 July 2020 (extended from 23 June) but this will be kept under review in light of current restrictions on movement and can be extended if necessary.

 Was this web page helpful?